ministryofjustice/cloud-platform-infrastructure/terraform/global-resources/aws_guardduty/README.md

 Also see here [Aws Cloudwatch Frequently Asked Questions](https://aws.amazon.com/guardduty/faqs/ where most general information regarding this service can be found)

 Consideration will have to be given as to whether GuardDuty is set up here in [moj-cloud-platform](https://moj-cloud-platform-test-2.eu.auth0.com/samlp/WAgw4FygIHs1Vny6whAjfnem6BiUr4qv) or whether it should be in the digital AWS route account.
-You will then be able to set up control of AWS subaccounts from here, [laa security](https://github.com/ministryofjustice/laa-aws-infrastructure/tree/master/security) is one such example of this
+You will then be able to set up control of AWS subaccounts from here.

 Please also see [terraform aws GuardDuty detector ](https://www.terraform.io/docs/providers/aws/r/guardduty_detector.html) regarding setting up the config (here) for terraform GuardDuty detector